airy-one-1/airysfnfshuckshtmlport-but-its-a-link-to-the-airyshuckport-repo/README.md

 https://github.com/airy-one-1/airysfnfshuckshtmlport
-i probably couldve put the folder in this repo instaed of the one thats linked lmao
+i probably couldve put the folder in this repo instead of the one thats linked lmao